 Going around Mt.
 O'Malley to get into the Williwaw Valley can get very, very muddy in the spring and summer.
 Finding a string of rocks to cross the creeks can be hard.
 Find a shallow place and just brave it (barefoot optional); it's not that big of a deal here.

 Plan on high winds and bring a wind breaker.
 Make sure you can secure your tent.
 Williwaw means "very windy" in the Native language.

 There are very few places to secure your food.
 You may want to consider a bear canister.
 I usually find a crevice in the rocks and cover it with big rocks far from my site.

 If you do the loop with the Campbell Creek Canyon Trail and Near Point, I would recommend starting with Williwaw.
 The pass at the Long Lake side is very steep and rocky and you need to be careful.
 I would rather come down it then go up it.
 Also, be sure you understand how to read a topo map for finding the way up Near Point to the trail.
 I wasn't paying attention and had to do a lot of bushwhacking before I got back on track.

 The pass to get to Long Lake and the Long Lake area itself is on military land.
 You will need to get a permit to hike there and let them know.
 Go here for more information.

 The Glen Alps Parking Lot and the Prospect Heights Parking Lot both require a $5 parking fee (bring exact amount).
-The price for an annual parking is $40.
-You can purchase a pass at the Federal Building at 4th and F or the Atwood Building on 7th and E, 12th Floor.
+The price for an annual parking pass is $60.
+You can purchase a pass at the Federal Building at 4th and F or the Atwood Building on 7th and E, 13th Floor.